sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=jaHRqFWmTp0&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy discussed revolves around the Super Bowl, leveraging its cultural significance in the United States to identify potential seasonal trends in stock markets.
-Here's a summary:

-1. **Super Bowl Context**: The Super Bowl is the NFL's annual championship game, held on the first Sunday in February.
-It's the most-watched U.S. sporting event and globally significant.
+### 1. Main Points Organized in Sections:

+#### Themes:
+- The Super Bowl is a significant cultural and economic event in the United States.
+- The impact of the Super Bowl on stock market performance is explored.

+#### Trading Products:
+- S&P 500 index (used as an indicator for broader stock market performance).

+#### Indicators:
-2. **Historical Data Analysis**: By examining market data from 1967 onwards, trends before and after the Super Bowl were identified.
+- Performance of the S&P 500 before and after the Super Bowl.
+- Specifically, the average gain/loss over a trading period related to the Super Bowl dates.

+#### Strategy Details:
-3. **Pre-Super Bowl Performance**: Buying stocks one to five days before the event historically resulted in negative average returns.
+- **Before the Super Bowl:** Buying/Selling within one to five days before the event resulted in an average negative gain.
+- **After the Super Bowl:** Buying on the day after the Super Bowl and selling after five trading days yielded an average positive return of 82% per trade.

+#### Backtest Performance:
-4. **Post-Super Bowl Performance**: The strategy highlights that buying on the day after the Super Bowl and holding for five trading days yielded an average gain of 82%, consistently outperforming random periods since 1967.
+- Historical data from at least 1967 shows that buying the day after the Super Bowl and holding for five trading days consistently resulted in profitable returns.
+- This performance is described as better than random periods, indicating a potential pattern.

+#### Conclusions:
-5. **Strategy Conclusion**: The strategy suggests a bullish approach, advising to buy immediately after the Super Bowl and sell after five trading days.
+- Trading around the Super Bowl can be lucrative, particularly when entering positions the day after the event and exiting after five trading days.

-For more strategies, viewers are directed to Quantified Strategy's website.
+- The article suggests that this strategy has historically provided positive and consistent returns for the S&P 500.
 </details>

 <details>